MA EPHT - Cancer

 What is known about cancer and the environment?

-Many cancers occur because of changes to cells that happen by random chance.
-Referred to as sporadic or spontaneous mutations, they are not due to any particular exposure to a cancer-causing agent (called a carcinogen).
-Other times, exposure may be an initiating or contributing factor to the development of cancer in an individual.
 If a person is exposed to something, it does not necessarily mean that their health will be affected.
-The risk from exposure to certain chemicals or radiation depends on the type, extent, and duration of exposure.
-For example, inhaling a certain chemical may increase your risk of getting cancer but touching the same chemical may not.
-In addition, some substances may increase your risk only if you are exposed to high amounts over a long time.
+The risk of harm from exposure to a carcinogen depends on several factors.
+This includes the type, extent, and duration of exposure.
+For example, breathing a certain chemical may increase your risk of getting cancer but touching the same chemical may not.
+Some substances may increase risk only if the levels are high and exposure occurs over a long time.

 Available data